 But if your hand is something larger, then the value of the hand is just the right most digit.
 So, if you have a 9 and a 4 your value is actually 3 i.e. 9 + 4 = 1

-There are only two hands to worry about – the Player and the Banker – with rules about who gets to take another card when and where based on what cards each hand has.
+There are only two hands to worry about – the Player and the Banker – with rules about who gets to take another card.

-That part is fairly complicated but if you want to learn the rules you can find them here.
+That part is fairly complicated but if you want to learn the rules you can find them below.

 The betting comes in when you put money on who you think is going to win, the banker or the player (or a tie if you’re feeling brave).